drpancake/chard/README.md

 my_task.send("gb")
 ```

-Run the worker process and it will listen for new pending tasks:
+Run the worker process and it will watch for new pending tasks:

 ```sh
 python manage.py chardworker